 At International House London, we do all we can to make your experience the best it can be.

 This means making sure you are able to study effectively in a safe and positive environment.
 We have many policies and procedures to help.

-Susana Vinabal is our Welfare Officer.
-She is here to help you if you have any personal or emotional problems.
+Karin Fitzpatrick and Maria Wozniak are our Welfare Officers.
+They are here to help you if you feel ill, or have any personal / emotional problems.
 For example, if you feel homesick, lonely, or just need someone to talk to.

-If Susana can’t give you the assistance you need, we will refer you to other information or another source of help.
+If they can’t give you the assistance you need, they will refer you to other information or another source of help.

 Appointments can be made by contacting the Welfare Officer by email: firstname.lastname@example.org

 Our mental health first aiders at IH London are located in the school or online if you need to contact them at any point in time;

 - Pauline Loriggio